President apprised on Taliban's border provocations

 ISLAMABAD: Chief of Army Staff (COAS) Field Marshal Syed Asim Munir called on President Asif Ali Zardari on Wednesday and briefed the president on the Afghan forces' "provocative actions" along the Pakistan-Afghanistan border.

+Afghan forces, aided by affiliated militant groups, have been targeting Pakistan since last week, resulting in the martyrdom of several Pakistani soldiers — and the killing of over 200 militants in response to Taliban aggression.

-Field Marshal Munir called on President Zardari at Aiwan-e-Sadr in Islamabad, where he briefed the president on the internal and external security environment of the country, read a press release issued by the President's Secretariat.
+In a statement, the President’s Secretariat said that Field Marshal Munir called on President Zardari at Aiwan-e-Sadr in Islamabad, where he briefed the supreme commander of the armed forces on the internal and external security environment of the country.

-During the meeting, the field marshal appraised President Zardari of the security situation on the Pakistan-Afghanistan border, following Taliban forces' unprovoked firing on multiple border posts in recent days.

-The COAS also gave a briefing to the president on the "measured and befitting response by the Armed Forces of Pakistan".
+The field marshal informed President Zardari about the security situation on the Pakistan-Afghanistan border.
+The COAS told the president of the "measured and befitting response by the Armed Forces of Pakistan".

-The border clashes between forces from Pakistan and Afghanistan began last week when Afghan forces opened unprovoked gunfire at several border points, including Angoor Adda, Bajaur, and Kurram, among others.

-In their retaliatory strikes, Pakistani forces struck multiple Afghan posts and terrorist hideouts across multiple border points.

-Several Afghan posts were destroyed, while Pakistani forces also captured as many as 19 Afghan border posts.

-Security sources said that the retaliatory strikes resulted in the killing of dozens of Taliban fighters and foreign militants.

-In his meeting with COAS Munir, President Zardari expressed full confidence in the strength and preparedness of Pakistan's Armed Forces.
+In the meeting, President Zardari expressed full confidence in the strength and preparedness of Pakistan's Armed Forces.

 FIR lodged against TLP chief and leaders with anti-terror clauses at Rawalpindi's Rawat Police Station